 Azure Arc

-Azure Arc extends the Azure platform to enable users to create applications and services that can flexibly run in multicloud environments, at the edge and across data centers.
-Arc runs on new and legacy hardware, integrated systems, IoT devices, and Kubernetes and virtualization platforms.
+Azure Arc extends the Azure platform to enable users to create applications and services that can run in multicloud environments, at the edge, and across data centers.
+Arc runs on new and legacy hardware, integrated systems, IoT devices, Kubernetes, and virtualization platforms.

-Formerly known as Nutanix Beam, Nutanix Cloud Manager Cost Governance is a cloud management platform that offers organizations visibility into cloud consumption patterns and provides solutions for cost management and security optimization.
-Nutanix Cloud Manager Cost Governance also simplifies and drives multicloud governance.
-Cloud teams seeking insight into their expenditures will find great value in this tool.
+Formerly known as Nutanix Beam, Nutanix Cloud Manager Cost Governance gives organizations visibility into cloud consumption patterns and provides solutions for cost management and security optimization.

 Mist

-Mist is an open-source multicloud management platform aiming to simplify multicloud and provide a unified interface for multicloud management.
-Mist supports all relevant infrastructure technologies such as private and public clouds, containers, bare-metal servers, and hypervisors.
+Mist is an open-source platform that provides a unified interface for multicloud management.
+It supports all relevant infrastructure technologies, such as private and public clouds, containers, bare-metal servers, and hypervisors.

 Subscribe to the Cloud Insider Newsletter